mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

    return return_value
 ```

-I will use another new function called `update_policy()` which will make the policy greedy with respect to the current state-action function:
+I will use a function called `update_policy()` that makes the policy greedy with respect to the current state-action function:

 ```python
 def update_policy(episode_list, policy_matrix, state_action_matrix):